Apply Now to the Adult Degree LOM Program at EMU

 - Formal admission status

-In order to assure the success of our adult students, we have prepared a robust student orientation evening designed to acclimate students to the technical, academic, and social logistics of the Adult Degree Program at EMU.
+We want you to succeed!
+We have prepared a robust student orientation evening that will help you acclimate to the technical, academic, and social logistics of the Adult Degree Program at EMU.
 We'll cover many topics to include:

 - Connecting to our Wi-Fi network